Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 	- 1 midterm and 1 final, some short answer questions and some long answers.

 - Study Recommendations:
-	- Study early, do every workbook question and make sure you understand it after checking answers.
-You definitely can’t cram for this course there’s just too much content.
+	- Begin your studies early, complete all workbook questions, and ensure a thorough understanding of the material after reviewing the answers.

 ### PHYS 157
 *Difficulty: ⭐⭐*